dOpensource/dsiprouter/docs/use-cases.rst

 6. Reload Kamailio

-7. Register a phone via dSIPRouter
+7. Register a phone via dSIPRouter - notice that we used the hostname of dSIPRouter as the Outbound Proxy.
+This forces the registration thru the proxy.

 .. image:: images/freepbx-pt-setup-softphone.png
           :align: center